FaezehFaez2025/research-notes-hub/metrics-and-evaluation/bootstrapped-confidence-intervals/README.md

    - This creates one bootstrap sample of size 200, which may contain duplicates
 3. For each bootstrap sample `b`, compute the corresponding metric value `μ̂⁽ᵇ⁾` by averaging the scores of the items in that bootstrap sample

-**What does "resample" mean?** "Resample" means to sample again from data you already have.
-Instead of collecting new test data, we create new samples by drawing (with replacement) from the original test set.
-This is why bootstrap is sometimes called "resampling" - we're sampling again from existing data.

 The distribution of bootstrap metric values:
 ```
 {μ̂⁽¹⁾, μ̂⁽²⁾, ..., μ̂⁽ᴮ⁾}